pingforhelp/BCA/docs/go/s-1/oat.md

 - From the Mailings tab, in the Start Mail Merge group, click on Start Mail Merge and from the menu that appears, select the desired option to create your mail merge.

-Step 2: Choosing a Document Type
+Step 2: Choosing a Document Type.
 Your options for selecting a document type include the following:
 - **Letters**: Allows you to alter one letter and send it to multiple people.
 - **E-mail Messages**: Allows you to personalize letters designed to be sent to multiple people via e-mail.
 - **Envelopes**: Allows you to print envelopes addressed to multiple people.
 - **Labels**: Allows you to print labels addressed to multiple people.
 - **Directory**: Allows you to gather varied but related information into a list such as a department directory (can include list names, phone numbers, etc.).

-Step 3: Choosing the Recipients
+Step 3: Choosing the Recipients.
 From the Mailings tab, in the Start Mail Merge group, click on Select Recipients and choose one of the following:
 - **Type New List**: Create a new recipient list by typing each recipient.
 - **Use Existing List**: Select an existing database list.
 - **Select from Outlook Contacts**: Use existing Outlook contacts as recipients.